 (1) Mix the flour, salt, sugar, yeast, cinnamon and nutmeg in a large bowl.
 Add the egg, remaining orange and lemon zest, egg yolks and just over half of the milk, and incorporate slowly, adding more milk to get very soft dough – you might not need all of the milk.

 (2) Add the butter a little at a time, mixing until it has been well incorporated.
-Knead for about 10 minutes until smoother and elastic.
-NB: as this is a very soft and sticky dough, this is much easier in a food mixer with the dough hook attachment.
+Either knead by hand for about 15 minutes until smoother and elastic or use a food mixer with the dough hook attachment.

-(3) Cover with clingfilm and chill in the fridge for several hours or overnight to firm up.
+(3) Cover with clingfilm and chill in the fridge overnight to prove slowly, during which it will develop a great flavour.
 Meanwhile, mix the dried fruits with the brandy and leave to macerate overnight.
-The dough will have also risen a bit in the fridge.

-(4) Add the dried fruit to the dough and knead well into the dough until fully incorporated: it will all incorporate, even if it seems a bit unmanageable at first, but you can use a little flour to help.
-Cover with clingfilm until you are ready to fill the dough.
+(4) Add the dried fruit to the dough and knead well into the dough until fully incorporated: it will all incorporate, even if it seems a bit unmanageable at first.
+Cover with clingfilm until you are ready to fill the dough with the marzipan.